Einstein Papers Project: 2014–2025: The Digital Einstein Papers

-(2026?-) Einstein Portal
+2026–present: Einstein Portal

 The replacement, currently referred to variously as the Einstein Portal and the Einstein database will be a new site developed with Paradigm Publishing Services, based on De Gruyter Brill database technology, and with improved LATEX search features.

 The new website is expected to appear at around "the back end of 2026" and will be paywalled, with organisations invited to apply for a custom price quote for giving their members access.
 It will have no open-access content, despite the fact that (since Einstein died in 1955), many important Einstein texts might be expected to be in the public domain by 2026 under the common "Life plus 70 years" copyright rule.

 Initially, the site will allow access to the same sixteen volumes as the defunct "Digital Einstein" site, and is still planned to eventually be expanded to 30 volumes.
 Due to the amount of additional third-party material now amassed by the project, completion of all volumes up to 1955 is currently anticipated to take "still several decades".